Malaysia–Venezuela relations: Economic relations

 Chávez proposed in December 2006 that Venezuela would build an oil refinery in Malaysia, and Golden Hope, a Malaysian state-owned palm oil company, agreed with the Venezuelan state oil company to cultivate 40,000 ha of oil palms in Venezuela, while Malaysian company Petronas would start oil exploration in Venezuela.
 Malaysia also agreed to help Venezuela with city planning.

 A Malaysia-Venezuela Business Council was formed in July 2008, partly so that Venezuela could learn from Malaysian experience in poverty reduction.
 Bilateral trade was only US$6.6 million in 1990, when the countries signed a bilateral trade agreement, US$30.6 million in 1998, when Venezuela set up legal protections for foreign investments, US$19.8 million in 2004, US$39.6 million in 2005, and US$61.68 million in 2007, with only $250,000 being exports from Venezuela.
 The Venezuelan ambassador to Malaysia proposed in February 2009 that the two countries form a new financial institution for developing countries.

 Malaysia held a "Venezuela Week" in July 2006, 2007, and 2008.

+In 2020, during the COVID-19 pandemic, Venezuela's and Malaysia's trading ability was significantly hampered by the restrictions imposed by each country's governmnent's response measures.